harshwardhan1024/GUI-calculator/README.txt

-Calculator made using Java.
+# JavaFX Calculator

-Enter a valid expression and it computes the answer.
+Enter a valid expression and it produces the result.
-It converts the expression into postfix notation.